alexpulver/awesome-architecture/README.md

 * Infrastructure libraries provide compositions, not abstractions, because consumers own security and operations of the underlying implementation. ([Alex Pulver](https://www.linkedin.com/in/alexpulver/))
 * Drawing architecture diagrams makes unclear things clear and clear things obvious. ([Alex Pulver](https://www.linkedin.com/in/alexpulver/))
 * A system is only evolvable if you can easily understand it and you can safely change it. ([Rebecca Parsons](https://www.infoq.com/podcasts/evolutionary-architecture-evolution/))
-* AWS CDK, Pulumi, Wing, etc. allow you to code the application's architecture, resources configuration and business logic side by side in the same language. ([Alex Pulver](https://www.linkedin.com/in/alexpulver/))
+* Cloud automation tools like AWS CDK and Pulumi allow you to implement application’s architecture and domain logic using the same programming language.
+The domain logic implementation includes application code and resources configuration code. ([Alex Pulver](https://www.linkedin.com/in/alexpulver/))

 ## Foundations